Fine-grained Contrastive Learning for ECG-Report Alignment with Waveform Enhancement: Method

-As discussed above, waveform features, which serve as intermediate products of diagnostic reasoning by doctors, are often not recorded in reports but are crucial for the model to learn ECG representations and understand the diagnostic process.
+Fine-grained alignment relies on fine-grained reports that include detailed waveform features.
+Although we achieve fine-grained alignment between tags and specific ECG segments, as discussed above, we observe that due to clinical habits, nearly half of the reports do not record waveform features as intermediate observations.
 Therefore, we propose a novel training process illustrated in Figure \ref{fig:method} consisting of three steps: (1) training the CLEP model using contrastive learning on original ECG-report pairs, (2) generating potential waveform features based on the original report using LLMs and validating them with CLEP, and (3) continuing to train the CLEP model with this augmented report containing waveform features to obtain the final FG-CLEP model.

-The key of our training process is to recover the missing waveform features in the report.
-Given a report, we query LLMs with the question, `What waveform features are most likely to be present in electrocardiograms with these symptoms?' to identify potential overlooked waveform features.
-To format the results, we further instruct, `Organize these waveform features into a Python list, with each item representing a distinct waveform feature.'
-Using this explicit chain-of-thought instruction \cite{wei2022chain}, we obtain a list of potential waveform features.
-However, LLM outputs are unreliable for two reasons: First, ECG waveform features and diagnoses are not in a one-to-one correspondence \cite{jin2018screening}—a single disease may present different waveform characteristics across individuals.
+The key to our training process is to recover the missing waveform features in the report.
+Given a report, we query LLMs with the question, \textit{`What waveform features are most likely to be present in electrocardiograms with these symptoms?'} to identify potential overlooked waveform features.
+To format the results, we further instruct, \textit{`Organize these waveform features into a Python list, with each item representing a distinct waveform feature.'} Using this explicit chain-of-thought instruction \citep{wei2022chain}, we obtain a list of potential waveform features.
+However, LLM outputs are unreliable for two reasons: First, ECG waveform features and diagnoses are not in a one-to-one correspondence \citep{jin2018screening}—a single disease may present different waveform characteristics across individuals.
 Doctors can infer a diagnosis from waveform features, but not the other way around.
-Second, even if the non-bijective relationship is excluded, the LLM's output is inherently unstable due to hallucination issues \cite{huang2023survey, gunay2024accuracy}.
+Second, even if the non-bijective relationship is excluded, the LLM's output is inherently unstable due to hallucination issues \citep{huang2023survey, gunay2024accuracy}.

 Thus, we validate LLM-generated waveform features by computing their similarity to the ECG signal using coarse CLEP, selecting only high-confidence waveform features for augmentation.
 These validated features are then incorporated into the original report for continued training of the Fine-Grained CLEP model.
-See Appendix \ref{appendix:pseudo_code} for pseudo code.